kapmani/appdev-partner-technical-forum/nodejs-mongodb-stack/README.md

 ![alt text](images/30.occs.open.admin.console.png)

 Due to the reason that the certification hasn't been setup you will get a security warning.
 Ignore that and allow to open the page.
 Enter the Administrator's credential for your Container Cloud Service.
 If you followed the guide the username has to be *admin*.
+(The password is *Welcome1+* if the service was provisioned in advance.)
 Click **Login**.

 ![alt text](images/31.occs.console.login.png)